vidispine/hull-tutorials/dev-to/hull/04_rbac/README.md

       volumes: []
 ```

-No `default` ServiceAccount, Role or RoleBinding was created and no ServiceAccount is set on the pod so the 'default' one from Kubernetes is applied as intended.

 ### Using a ServiceAccount defined outside of Helm Chart

-To produce the original case 3 setting explicit `serviceAccountName`'s on individual pods does the trick.
-It is up to you if you want to set the `default` ServiceAccount, Role or RoleBinding to disabled but let's do it here since we don't plan on using them elsewhere in this example:
+To produce the original case 3 where an externally defined ServiceAccount is put to use, setting explicit `serviceAccountName`'s on individual pods does the trick.
+It is up to you if you want to set the `default` ServiceAccount, Role or RoleBinding to disabled but let's do it here since we don't plan on using them elsewhere in this example and we can reduce output:

 ```bash
 $ echo 'hull: